wozo/Leaflet-Maps-Marker/readme.txt

 * NEW: option to show marker name as icon tooltip (enabled by default)
 * NEW: added routing provider OSRM - [http://map.project-osrm.org](http://map.project-osrm.org)
 * NEW: option to customize Google Maps base domain
+* NEW: marker/layer name gets added as <title> on fullscreen maps
+* NEW: list of markers can now also be displayed below multi-layer-maps
 * CHANGED: secure loading of Google API via https instead of http
 * CHANGED: enhanced Google Maps language localization options (for maps, directions and autocomplete)
 * CHANGED: optimized usability for forms and marker icon selection on backend